patrickfox/modern_a11y/src/articles/a11ywin-outlook-aria-labelledby.md

 - read/unread indicator
 - draft indicator

-Navigating through and understanding all of this information is cumbersome and presents a significant usability challenge for users of any ability.
+Navigating through and understanding all of this information is potentially cumbersome and presents a significant usability challenge for users of any ability.

 ###Visual vs. Spoken Summary